jasstej/DeVulDecompiler/docs/DEPLOY_RENDER.md

 - Web service running Django + Gunicorn in Docker
 - Managed Postgres database (Render)
 - Private Memcached service for caching
-- Post-deploy hooks to run migrations and collectstatic
+- Automated migrations and collectstatic executed by the container entrypoint

 ## One‑time setup
 1. Push this repository to GitHub (private or public).